AGILAB Video Tutorial Guide

 • each tutorial uses one app only

-• the visible sequence is PROJECT -> ORCHESTRATE -> PIPELINE -> ANALYSIS
+• UAV Relay Queue clips show PROJECT -> ORCHESTRATE -> PIPELINE -> ANALYSIS

 • the ending frame shows a result, not infrastructure noise

-• the video and slideshow use the same message
+• the video and static assets use the same message

 • the social/static assets do not contradict the live capture